 3.4.1.94 Lessee BARS codes

-In a full accrual fund, the only revenue and expense accounts used are interest expense and amortization expense.
+In a full accrual fund, the only revenue and expense accounts used are interest expense, amortization expense, and gain (loss) on lease termination, if applicable.

 In a modified accrual there is no lease asset or lease liability, so the accounts used are different.